All Episodes

 In other words, why are they talking about other witnesses that they chose not to bring into the House proceedings?

-Exactly, and it's a great point.
+And it's a great point.

-Um we've heard from Nadler and Schiff and Pelosi that the evidence is overwhelming and compelling.
+We've heard from Nadler and Schiff and Pelosi that the evidence is overwhelming and compelling.

-Well, why then Do you need new witnesses?
+Well, why then do you need new witnesses?

 The same witnesses, by the way, that you chose not to hear from in the House.